Philomont in Loudoun County, Virginia — The American South (Mid-Atlantic)

 On Sunday morning, November 2, his column marched down present-day J.E.B.
 Stuart Road (in front of you) toward Unison and Uppervile, to the strains of a brass band.

 "John Smith, will you take this oath of allegiance to the government of the United States? ...

 [Smith:] Can you guarantee me the protection of the United States?
 If so, I will take the oath.
 If not, I prefer waiting the result of the war.
 If the United States conquer the South, I shall become a United States citizen; if not, I shall remain under southern rule."

 - The (N.Y.)
 World, reported from Philomont, November 6, 1862

 Erected 2011 by Virginia Civil War Trails.

 Location.
 39° 3.39′ N, 77° 44.425′ W. Marker is in Philomont, Virginia, in Loudoun County.
-Marker is at the intersection of Snickersville Turnpike (County Route 734) and JEB Stuart Road (County Route 630), on the right when traveling north on Snickersville Turnpike.
-Touch for map.
+Marker is at the intersection of Snickersville Touch for map.
 Marker is in this post office area: Philomont VA 20131, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles Round Oak Rag Apple Elevation (here, next to this marker); White Pump Drovers Tavern (approx. 1.4 miles away); Hibbs Bridge (approx. 1.6 miles away); Bushrod Lynn (approx. 3.1 miles away); a different marker also named Battle of Unison (approx. 3.2 miles away); History of St. Louis (approx. 3.9 miles away); Goose Creek Friends Oakdale School (approx. 4.6 miles away); Goose Creek Historic District (approx. 4.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Round Oak Rag Apple Elevation (here, next to this marker); White Pump Drovers Tavern (approx. 1.4 miles away); Hibbs Bridge (approx. 1.6 miles away); a different marker also named The Battle of Unison (approx. 3.1 miles away); Bushrod Lynn (approx. 3.1 miles away); Huntland (approx. 3.2 miles away); a different marker also named Battle of Unison (approx. 3.2 miles away); Ebenezer Churches (approx. 3.8 miles away).
 Touch for a list and map of all markers in Philomont.